nrz/ylikuutio/README.md

 By default compiling tests is disabled when crosscompiling from Linux to Windows, due to this issue: https://github.com/google/googletest/issues/606

-#### Cross compiling from Debian to Android
-To cross compile from Debian to Android (using Android NDK):

-    $ mkdir build_android
-    $ cd build_android
-    $ cmake -DCMAKE_TOOLCHAIN_FILE=../android.cmake ..
-    $ make

-However, cross compiling from Debian to Android does not work yet!

 ### Compiling in a Podman container
 You may build Ylikuutio also in a Podman container.
 See [instructions](https://github.com/nrz/ylikuutio/blob/master/container-build/README.md).
 Building tested in CentOS 8.